 They have been established through the efforts of former foreign students and act as an important place for international exchange between each of the countries in which they exist and Japan.
 Because they are of extreme importance to Japan, the Japanese government continues to support and provide cooperation for their activities.
 Support includes the partial subsidization of related expenses through Japanese diplomatic establishments located abroad.

 What kinds of activities are Japan alumni associations involved in?

 There are many events and activities hosted by Japan alumni associations.
 Here are some examples:

-- 1) Creating and maintaining a network among former foreign student
+- 1) Creating and maintaining a network among former foreign students

 - 2) Nurturing and supporting prospective students